-My perception is that fast rope is best used when irregular LZs prevent landing.
+I think fast rope is best used when irregular LZs prevent landing.
 The rotor wash of a helo is 1.5 times the length of the blade.
-So hovering over a building may cause an uneven distribution of lift, which is what I believe happened during the Operation Neptune Spear (raid to capture/kill Bin Laden), causing a helo to lose control momentarily.
+So hovering over a building may cause an uneven distribution of lift, which I believe happened during the Operation Neptune Spear (raid to capture/kill Bin Laden), causing a helo to lose control momentarily.

 Rappelling is best used with troops who don’t have the level of expertise that SOF, who typically fast ropes, does.